dankmeme01/globed/server/game/protocol.md

 `PlayerData` contains two `SpecificIconData` structs, for players 1 and 2 (2 is for dual mode) and a `practice` boolean value which indicates if the player is in practice mode.

-`SpecificIconData` consists of two floats for position, two floats for rotation, an `IconGameMode` enum (which simply indicates the gamemode: cube, ball, etc.), and three boolean values: whether the plyer is invisible (hidden), is dashing, or is upside down.
+`SpecificIconData` consists of two floats for position, two floats for rotation, an `IconGameMode` enum (which simply indicates the gamemode: cube, ball, etc.), and one byte for the following boolean values (MSB to LSB):

+1. whether the player is invisible
+2. whether the player is dashing
+3. whether the player is upside down
+4. whether the player is mini

+### PlayerAccountData

-`PlayerIconsData` consists of nine signed 32-bit integers, seven for icon ID of each game mode (cube, ship, etc.) and two for the primary and secondary color IDs
+`PlayerAccountData` consists of nine signed 32-bit integers, seven for icon ID of each game mode (cube, ship, etc.) and two for the primary and secondary color IDs

+Additionally, it also includes a string with player's account name.

 ### Ticks

 A tick looks at every connected player, checks if they are currently in a level, and then gathers every other player on the same level and sends the `LevelData`  packet.
-The packet contains the amount of players (unsigned 16-bit integer), and for each player, their client ID (signed 32-bit integer) and the `PlayerData` struct.
+The packet contains the amount of players (unsigned 16-bit integer), and for each player, their client ID (signed 32-bit integer) and the `PlayerData` [structure](#playerdata).